altfatterz/learning-kafka/strimzi/1-getting-started/README.md

 my-cluster-kafka-bootstrap    ClusterIP   10.43.180.195   <none>        9091/TCP,9092/TCP,9093/TCP            2m32s
 ```

-Verify that you can get inforation about kafka as a resource
+Verify that you can get information about kafka as a resource

 ```bash
 $ kubectl get kafkas -n kafka